Financial Tips for College Students – Money Management Literacy Statistics

 - Get organized:

 Be punctual in everything.
-Do not pay late fees or fines on parking or rental books, movies and CDs.
-Register yourself earlier for every necessary classes so that it will not turn into higher fees.
+Do not pay late fees or fines for parking or rental books, movies, and CDs.
+Register yourself earlier for every necessary class so that it will not turn into higher fees.

 - Avoid unnecessary fees:

-Sign up with that bank account which is near to you.
+Sign up for that bank account which is near to you.
 Use ATM centers of only your bank because other bank’s ATM charges around 20% cost of withdrawal.

 - Use technology wisely:

-Protect email ID and online banking system with strong password.
+Protect email ID and online banking system with the strong password.

 - Protect yourself from fraud: